 Cold cereal: Pouring some dry breakfast cereal into a bowl and adding some milk is about as easy as breakfast gets.
-Most breakfast cereals are fortified with vitamins and minerals, which is a good thing, but most of them are also made from refined flour and contain large amounts of added sugar.
-Choose cereals that are higher in fiber and lower in added sugars.
+Most breakfast cereals are fortified with vitamins and minerals, but many of them contain large amounts of sugar.
+Choose cereals that are high in fiber with less added sugars.
 Aim for less than five grams of sugar per serving.

-Smoothies: Your blender might become your favorite breakfast kitchen appliance if you like thick and flavorful fruit smoothies.
-The key to making a breakfast smoothie is using fresh and frozen fruits plus milk, water or juice.
+Smoothies: Your blender might become your favorite breakfast kitchen appliance if you like thick and flavorful fruit smoothies with fresh and frozen fruits plus milk, water or juice.
 Follow these smoothie tips to make a basic fruit smoothie, then experiment with any type of fruit that you'd like.
 If you want a little extra sweetness, you can add a little honey, a sprinkling of sugar (not too much, though), or a packet of artificial sweetener.

 There's really no official rule that requires you to eat only foods with eggs, sugar or cereal for breakfast.
 A lean turkey sandwich with sprouts and mustard on whole grain bread is a good choice any time of day.
 Whatever type of sandwich you choose, be sure to use whole grain bread, bagels, wraps or English muffins for extra fiber.